 Corporate Chartered consultation

-We have launched a consultation paper to seek the views of insurance and personal finance professionals on the current corporate Chartered proposition.
+We recently sought the views of insurance and personal finance professionals on the current corporate Chartered proposition.
 The consultation addressed five key areas:

 - Eligibility criteria; how firms demonstrate their commitment to professionalism